Nation Radio East Yorkshire: Transmission

 The station broadcasts on 99.8 MHz FM.
 Its transmission area covers the City of Kingston upon Hull and the neighbouring towns of Beverley, Driffield and Goole in East Yorkshire and Barton-upon-Humber in North Lincolnshire – from a transmitter mast on top of the Humber Bridge's north pier.
 KCFM was also available via DAB, launched on that platform in October 2016.
 In early 2019, KCFM moved DAB multiplexes from the Lincolnshire multiplex to Bauer's Humberside multiplex offering a better geographical fit with its FM distribution, albeit available only in mono due to limitations of capacity on the mux.
+On 30 November 2025, Nation Radio Yorkshire came off Bauer Humberside and instead moved to transmit its digital broadcasts in stereo using the more efficient DAB+ broadcast standard via the MuxCo-operated Lincolnshire and North Yorkshire digital multiplexes, taking the place of the earlier-added Nation 80s on these platforms.

 Studios

 A purpose built studio complex was constructed at "Planet House" on Hedon Road in Hull.
 Studio Design was carried out by Bob Corn of the Corn Tarrant Partnership – Technical Installation by Radio Studio Services – which is headed up by Richard Lawley.
 The station has no local studios or office with shows done from home studios.